-Chinese investors looking toward West Balkans energy potentials11.
-August 2010. / Uncategorized
+Chinese investors looking toward West Balkans energy potentials, Uncategorized

 Faced with dwindling interest from cash-strapped and cautious European investors, the Balkans’ creaking electricity infrastructure is happily soaking up more money from China.

 Chinese investors are increasingly targeting energy projects in the Balkans, stepping up their presence and showing a willingness to take bigger risks than European rivals on a potentially lucrative market with links to the EU.

 “It is important to say that Chinese companies…are able to finance the project on very favourable terms,” Serbia’s Energy Minister Petar Skundric told Reuters.

 “Apart from thermal plants, Chinese companies are interested in hydro plants, but also in investing in gas and oil sector here and they are especially interested in renewable energy and construction of wind farms.”

 Big European Union companies including Austria’s Verbund and EVN and Czech CEZ have already invested in the region.

 But with many European investors wary or unable to provide further funding due to the global financial downturn, Balkan governments see China as a solution.